Arts Queensland Poetry Awards & Oodgeroo Noonuccal Prize for Indigenous Poetry

 Entrants under 18 years are eligible but should contact QWC prior to entering, and will require permission from a guardian.

 Entries do not need to be broadcast quality or include sound or video production.
-Entrants may edit the recording or include additional sounds or music provided the majority focus of the Entry remains on the spoken word.
+Entrants may edit the recording provided the majority focus of the Entry remains on the spoken word.
 (The Entrant must hold the rights to use all elements included in the submission.)

 Multiple submissions are permitted but limited to five total.
 Each submission requires a separate Entry and fee.